D

 Decalogue (noun)

 The Ten Commandments.
-(OD)
+(NOA)

-Also, a basic set of rules carrying binding authority.
+The Ten Commandments.
+A basic set of rules carrying binding authority.
 (MW)

 decamp (verb)